seL4/sel4-tutorials/tutorials/camkes-vm-linux/camkes-vm-linux.md

 /*-- endfilter -*/
 ```

-6. We want the new module to be loaded during initialization.
-To do this we can write our own custom init script, create a file called `init` in
+Write a custom init script that loads the new module during initialization.
-our tutorial directory with the following:
+Create a file called `init` in our tutorial directory with the following:

 ```bash
 /*-- filter TaskContent("vm-init-poke", TaskContentType.COMPLETED,completion='buildroot login') --*/